Primary navigation

 • Start (or resume) a thread: Call thread/start for a new conversation, thread/resume to continue an existing one, or thread/fork to branch history into a new thread id.

 • Begin a turn: Call turn/start with the target threadId and user input.
-Optional fields override model, cwd, sandbox policy, and more.
+Optional fields override model, personality, cwd, sandbox policy, and more.

 • Stream events: After turn/start, keep reading notifications on stdout: item/started, item/completed, item/agentMessage/delta, tool progress, and other updates.